Avionics Full-Duplex Switched Ethernet: History

 Many commercial aircraft use the ARINC 429 standard developed in 1977 for safety-critical applications.
 ARINC 429 utilizes a unidirectional bus with a single transmitter and up to twenty receivers.
 A data word consists of 32 bits communicated over a twisted pair cable using the bipolar return-to-zero modulation.
 There are two speeds of transmission: high speed operates at 100 kbit/s and low speed operates at 12.5 kbit/s.
 ARINC 429 operates in such a way that its single transmitter communicates in a point-to-point connection, thus requiring a significant amount of wiring which amounts to added weight.

-Another standard, ARINC 629, introduced by Boeing for the 777 provided increased data speeds of up to 2 Mbit/s and allowing a maximum of 120 data terminals.
+Another standard, ARINC 629, introduced by Boeing for the 777 provided increased data speeds of up to 2 Mbit/s and allowed a maximum of 120 data terminals.
 This ADN operates without the use of a bus controller thereby increasing the reliability of the network architecture.
 The drawback is that it requires custom hardware which can add significant cost to the aircraft.
 Because of this, other manufacturers did not openly accept the ARINC 629 standard.

 AFDX was designed as the next-generation aircraft data network.
 Basing on standards from the IEEE 802.3 committee (commonly known as Ethernet) allows commercial off-the-shelf hardware to reduce costs and development time.
 AFDX is one implementation of deterministic Ethernet defined by ARINC Specification 664 Part 7.
 AFDX was developed by Airbus Industries for the A380, initially to address real-time issues for flight-by-wire system development.
 Multiple switches can be bridged together in a cascaded star topology.
 This type of network can significantly reduce wire runs, thus the weight of the aircraft.
 In addition, AFDX can provide quality of service and dual link redundancy.

 Building on the experience from the A380, the Airbus A350 also uses an AFDX network, with avionics and systems supplied by Rockwell Collins.
 AFDX using fiber optic rather than copper interconnections is used on the Boeing 787 Dreamliner.

 Airbus and its EADS parent company have made AFDX licenses available through the EADS Technology Licensing initiative, including agreements with Selex ES and Vector Informatik GmbH.